- Ishan Wijewardana

 Thermal imaging and Infrared Light to detect heat patterns and blood vessel health and circulation

-All these results (plus finding on other tests below) can then be processed by AI for added insights
+All these results (plus findings on other tests below) can then be processed by AI for added insights

-Other things included in the Neko Scan are:
+Other tests included in the Neko Scan are:

 2) Blood tests - checking for metabolic status, glucose, immune system and liver function